aridoza/foundational-java/functional-programming-lesson/04-optionals/README.md

 Output:
 false

 As you can see, we didn't get a NullPointerException, but instead we have an empty Optional.
-So with that said, the preferred static method to use when creating an Optional class with a value would be _.ofNullable_.
+So with that said, the preferred static method to use when creating an Optional class with a value that could be null would be _.ofNullable_.

 ## Introduction: Checking for values in Optionals
 The Optional class provides 3 useful methods to check the state of an Optional.
 They are:

 - isPresent - returns true if the Optional has a value present
 - isEmpty - returns true if the Optional does not have a value.
-Available starting Java 11
+(Available starting Java 11)
-- ifPresent - a functional style replacement of checking if a value is empty.
+- ifPresent - a functional style replacement of checking if a value is empty, accepting a Lambda representing a Consumer instance.

 Let's take a look at a demo to see how we'd use these methods.